 -

-- You will be asked to provide a current official transcript (official transcripts must come from a College or University Registrar or similar office)
+Current official transcript (official transcripts must come from a College or University Registrar or similar office)

-- If one’s undergraduate career is incomplete at the time of application, a final official transcript must be sent to the graduate school before registration begins for one’s second semester.
+If one’s undergraduate career is incomplete at the time of application, a final official transcript must be sent to the Graduate School before registration begins for one’s second semester.

-We offer graduate assistantships, fellowships, and teaching opportunities.
+We offer Graduate Assistantships, fellowships, and teaching opportunities.

 We offer a comprehensive three-year degree covering all aspects of dramatic writing—from short- and long-form structures, and special topics in adaptation, television/screenwriting, and writing for the solo-performer.
 Additional courses in dramatic form and structure unlock strategies other writers have used in creating work, and develop the dramaturgical skills to articulate how a variety of plays function and create theatrical meaning.
 The program is intentionally intimate, only two or three playwrights are accepted, allowing for intensive individualized mentorship, as well as the flexibility to let writers shape their course of study to meet their own creative goals and ambitions.